 Is the author getting his audience rallied around a particular niche?
 Is the author selling books and ebooks to that audience?
 Is that audience commenting on the author’s blog posts?
 Are they re-posting those blog posts?
 All of these questions will help you start to understand what it means to have a strong and well-established platform.

 More Is Not Always Better Because Not All Traffic Is Created Equal

 Creating a huge platform with many thousands of followers might seem like the most obvious way to achieve success.
-But, there’s more to it than that.
+But there’s more to it than that.
 A huge email list, and huge Twitter and Facebook following, are all great, and are always an accomplishment to strive for.
-But, the quality of those followers is what’s really important.
-Especially for those of us (99% of all authors) who don’t have the market power and name recognition of really big money authors like Steven King.
+But the quality of those followers is what’s really important.
+Especially for those of us (99% of all authors) who don’t have the market power and name recognition of really big money authors.

 The Active Niche Vs. The Passive Mass

 For example, if your email list is mostly composed of those who simply downloaded your ebook because it was free if they gave you their email address, and then they never open your emails again, the quality of your email list will be very low.
 You need to know how to engage with those downloading your free ebook and try to convert them into true followers who are willing to visit your blog again and again.